BaMurat/petclinic-microservices-with-db/HandsonREADME2.md

 kubectl -n cattle-system get deploy rancher kubectl -n cattle-system get pods
 ```
 * Go to the DNS adress you set, and setup the rancher manualy.
-Set password, set cloud credentials
+Set password, set cloud credentials.
+Login with admin username

 ## MSP 25 - Create Staging and Production Environment with Rancher